RantoPenjy/online-formation/readme.md

-# Online Formation Website for Private University - CodeIgniter 3 Project
+# Online Formation Website for Private University - CodeIgniter 3 Project (Under construction)

 Welcome to the README documentation for the Online Formation Website developed using CodeIgniter 3.
 This project serves as a comprehensive platform for a private university to manage and deliver online courses and educational content to students.
 This document provides an overview of the project's features, installation instructions, and usage guidelines.